May 18, 2023

 You have to consider many things before choosing web application architecture for your project.
 Scalability requirements, project volume and goals, and even the structure of your organization may and will impact your decision.

 Picking the right architectural style for your application can give you an upper hand.
 Mistakes at this foundational step, on the other hand, may cost a lot, especially in the long run.
 But worry not.
 Knowing the difference between the types of architecture and what they can do for your web app will help you select a future-proof approach for your project and avoid costly mistakes.
+Here’s a quick preview of what we will be talking about in this post:

 • the basics of web application architecture and key components of a web app,